dearhive/MashShare/readme.txt

 * Tweak: Explain better sharedcount and opensharecount integration
 * Fix: Error array_merge is not an array
 * Fix: MashShare social media meta box not shown if another plugin is using the same meta-box library
+* Fix: Whatsapp Button not visible on AMP pages
 * Tweak: Change welcome message

 = 3.5.4 =